ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 The node allocated to our reservation can be found by looking at `assigned_hostnames` property of the oarstat output.
 This will help us log in to our resource during the next step.

-### Connecting to the reservation
+#### Connecting to the reservation

 Now that we have a resource reserved, we can connect to the node allocated and use it.
-This can be done using SSH
+This can be done using SSH:

 ```bash
 [user@fluxembourg|~]$ ssh clervaux-11
 user@clervaux-11:~$
 ```

 You can also use following command to get connected to the node:

 ```bash
 [user@fluxembourg|~]$ oarsub -C
 user@clervaux-11:~$
 ```

 > `oarsub -C` will work only if you have **one** reservation currently ongoing at the moment.
 > If you have several reservations running at the same time, `oarsub` can't decide which node it will send you to, and it will ask you to enter the OAR Job ID like this: `oarsub -C <jobid>`

 You should see that your prompt changed: it now displays the current Grid'5000 node on which you are logged on.

-#### Information about storage on Grid'5000
+##### Information about storage on Grid'5000

 On Grid'5000 infrastructure, users have access to several means of storing their files.
 First, each user is allocated one homedir directory per site, with a 25GB soft quota (and 100GB hard quota).